teremterem/litellm-server-boilerplate/docs/maintainers/CONVERT_TO_BOILERPLATE.md

       librechat/
     ```

+29. **Navigate to the Packages tab in GitHub and visually inspect that both images are published normally with proper version tags.**

-29. Modify `librechat/docker-compose.override.yml` according to instruction in its own comments so it uses the published `litellm-server-yoda` and `librechat-yoda` images instead of your local source files:
+30. Modify `librechat/docker-compose.override.yml` according to instruction in its own comments so it uses the published `litellm-server-yoda` and `librechat-yoda` images instead of your local source files:

     ```bash
     vim librechat/docker-compose.override.yml
     ```

-30. **TEST THE PUBLISHED IMAGES.**
+31. **TEST THE PUBLISHED IMAGES.**

-31. Get rid of the changes from the previous step:
+32. Get rid of the changes from the previous step:

     ```bash
     git checkout librechat/docker-compose.override.yml